 Another solution that we offer for foundation leveling is polyurethane foam injection.
 In this method, we drill small holes into the slab and use these holes to inject a two-part urethane chemical mixture under the concrete.
 Once it is injected, the mixture expands into a foam.
 The expansion lifts the concrete and compresses soil to stabilize the entire foundation.
 Because the foam is ready for normal use again almost immediately after injection, this is a very versatile solution.
 This method can be used for patios or stoops, driveways, sidewalks, factory floors, and garage floors in addition to slab foundations.

-But Why is Foundation Leveling Necessary?
+Why is Foundation Leveling Necessary?

 When your foundation begins to sink or settle, it can cause the onset of structural failure in your home.
 Foundation settlement in California is often the result of voids or spaces opening up in the soil under your home.
 These spaces cannot support the weight of the concrete above them.
 As a result, portions of the foundation will settle unevenly.

 The more that portions of your foundation settle, the more that portions of your home’s flooring will sink as well.
-Sagging floors like this leave gaps between the walls in your home and the floor or ceiling.
+Sagging floors like this leaves gaps between the walls in your home and the floor or ceiling.
 Settling floors and walls can also put pressure on doors and windows in your home, causing the frames to twist or move.
 This movement might make it more difficult to open or close these windows or doors.
 Foundation cracks might also form if your slab foundation begins to settle.
 These cracks can allow water and pests to enter the home and they compromise the structural integrity of the slab.

 If you see any problems like those discussed above in your California home, call Bay Area Underpinning today.